MiyaRichardson/Alphamini-Unity-XREAL-Glasses-Connection/README.md

 # AlphaMini Guided Breathing with Unity and XREAL Glasses

+This documentation is based on personal work completed during my internship at Medisc Medical Laboratory in South Korea.

-This document outlines the complete setup and workflow for connecting an **AlphaMini robot** to a **Unity application**, creating an immersive, synchronized breathing experience on **XREAL glasses**.
+It outlines the full setup and workflow for connecting an AlphaMini robot to a Unity application, creating a synchronised breathing experience using XREAL glasses.
+The guide covers network configuration, Unity project setup, Android configuration, and the runtime process required to run the system successfully.

-The core of this project is a local network connection, where a Python script acts as a server to control the Unity app running on your phone.

-***

 ## Setup